jchris/use-fireproof/docs/database-api/replication.md

 ### Web3 Connection

 [web3.storage](https://web3.storage) is an IPFS upload API that uses self-sovereign [UCAN](https://ucan.xyz) authorization.
 Currently it's the recommended option if you want your users to be able to store to the cloud, and link to them from the web.
-The Web3 connection does not currently store mutable metadata headers, just the data files themselves.
-But as long as you link to the latest CAR file, you can send snapshots.
-Here is [an example of configuring the web3.storage connection](https://github.com/fireproof-storage/fireproof/blob/cca8cdabe0e64672cbcd20f6d261bf832f5748ff/packages/fireproof/test/www/todo.html#L22)
+Read about the web3.storage connection [here](./connect).